Health resources

 All crisis lines or support services noted are available 24/7.

-For additional mental health resources, visit Shared Health and the Mental Health & Wellness Resource Finder
+For additional mental health resources, visit Shared Health and the Mental Health & Wellness Resource Finder.

 Manitoba Blue Cross wellness platform: Discover our comprehensive digital wellness platform with a range of health and wellness resources and services to support you.
 Get started by taking the quick and easy wellness assessment to receive customized results, including curated content, tips and resources to help build wellness-affirming habits, routines and knowledge.